Valery-Sh/NbAppEngine/README.md

 Where to Download
 -----------------

-Released builds can be found here:
+Released builds (zipped nbms) can be found here:

 https://code.google.com/p/nb-gaelyk-plugin/downloads/list